YingchangLiu/dotfiles/README.md

 # kelen's dotfiles

-**Warning**: Don’t blindly use my settings unless you know what that entails.
+***Warning***: I'm working with **Arch Linux** and **Debian.** Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

-I'm working with Arch Linux and Debian.
+---
 ## Styles
 **"Keep it simple stupid."**
 ![image](./assets/desktop.png)
 ![image](./assets/windows.png)

+> ri • cing /ry-sing/
+>
+> - Making visual improvements and customization to your desktop and/or phone that can simplify your desktop environment but (generally) are completely pointless.
+> - Wasting time because aesthetic.

 ## Installing